berops/claudie/docs/claudie-workflow/claudie-workflow.md

 ### Flow
 - User applies new secret holding a manifest
 - `k8s-sidecar` will detect it and save it to the Frontend's file system
+- `k8s-sidecar` notifies frontend via HTTP request that changes have been made
 - Frontend detects new manifest and saves it to the database
 - On deletion of user created secret, Frontend initiates deletion process of the manifest